Fujicracy/fuji-v2/README.md

 Every time you commit files, they are automatically formatted thanks to hysky (pre commit hooks), but you may want to enable it in your editor, this way every time you save it'll format it.

 To do it in visual code:
+1. Install ESlint extension
-1. Install Prettier (link for [vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode))
+2. Install Prettier extension
-2. Change default formatter
+3. Change default formatter and choose "prettier" as default
-3. (optionnal) Enable "format on save"
+4. (optionnal) Enable "format on save"

 If you use another editor feel free to add it in this doc.